Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

   - Directory.AccessAsUser.All: delegated permission used for admin impersonations.
   - AllSites.Write: this SharePoint permission is not required in default configurations and can be removed.

-Make sure you gave Admin consent to approve the permissions.
+Make sure you granted Admin consent to approve the permissions.

-Optionally, you can enable operations on hybrid local AD.
+Optionally, you can enable operations on a hybrid local AD.

 - Create Azure Automation account.
 Deploy two Powershell runbooks located in src/azureAutomation/runbooks.
 Adjust headers if required.
 - Create and connect Hybrid Worker to a Windows Server VM running in the local AD network.
 - This VM must have standard Active Directory PowerShell Module installed to operate with AD.

 Running in the development environment:

+- You should create .env using .env.example as a sample
+- Update at least the following settings:
+  - AZURE_AD_CLIENT_ID, AZURE_AD_CLIENT_SECRET (use the App registration created above), AZURE_AD_TENANT_ID
+  - AZURE_AD_GRAPH_QUERY_USERS, review user attributes that you'd need
+  - DATABASE_URL, it uses local SQLITE file by default
+  - RENDER_USER_PHOTO_ON_CLIENT, RENDER_USER_PHOTO_ON_SERVER: keep them off to start faster
+  - TREEVIEW_COLLAPSE_ON_ROOT: optionally change to false should you have quirks
+  - USER_CARD_ATTRIBUTES: review user attributes that you'd need

 ```bash
 cd src